iposton/angular-fantasy-sports/README.md

 * [Crypto-js](https://github.com/brix/crypto-js) (version 4.0.0)

 ### Clone and serve this app
-* First you will need to be given access MySportsFeeds NHL endpoints.
-As a developer working on a non-commercial app you can be given access to the NHL endpoints.
-Sign up at MySportsFeeds and use the username and password in the header request to authenticate the api get request. `let headers = new Headers({ "Authorization": "Basic " + btoa('username' + ":" + 'password') });`
+* First you will need to be given access MySportsFeeds endpoints.
+As a developer working on a non-commercial app you can be given access to the endpoints.
+Let MSF that you are working on a non-commercial project and they will send you an api token.
+Sign up at MySportsFeeds and use the api token in the header request to authenticate the api get request. `let headers = new HttpHeaders().set("Authorization", "Basic " + btoa(apiToken + ":" + 'MYSPORTSFEEDS'));`
 * When the api headers are in place clone this repo and run <code>npm install</code> then run <code>ng serve</code> to serve the app on `localhost:4200`.
 Be careful not to push your api password to github.

 ### Create user authentication with firebase